qimaqi/ShapeSplats-Gaussian-MAE/README.md

     --seed 0 \
     --ckpts ${PRETRAIN_CKPT}
 ```

-Similar to pretraining, you have to define one config for each experiment.
-Notice that the finetuning config parameters need to be aligned with the pretraining config.

 ## ShapeSplat-Part Segmentation
 For ShapeSplat-Part segmentation, we utilize the Gaussian splats generated for ShapeNet Part.
 Since ShapeNet-Part is a subset of ShapeNetCore, please refer to [DATA.md](./DATA.md) for instructions on downloading the segmentation annotation files.